 James Ransone (Ex Deputy So-and-So), Shannyn Sossamon (Courtney Wheeler Collins), Robert Daniel Sloan (Dylan Collins), Dartanian Collins (Zachary Collins), Lea Coco (Clint Collins), Tate Ellington (Dr Stromberg), Lucas Jade Zumann (Milo), Howie Johnson (State Trooper Shermer), John Beasley (Father Rodriguez)

 Courtney Collins has fled from her abusive husband with her two boys Dylan and Zachary and they are staying at an abandoned farmhouse.
 There ghost children appear to Dylan at night, forcing him to watch a series of 8mm films in the basement that depict them each perpetrating horrible deaths on their own families.
 Meanwhile, the former deputy who aided Ellison Oswalt is still trying to cope with what happened.
 He is tracing the other houses where the murders happened and burning them down to prevent this from happening again.
 He arrives at Courtney’s place where she initially thinks he is an investigator sent by her husband.
-He inspects the abandoned church on the property where the murders occurred but becomes involved in standing up to protect her as her husband sends state troopers to take the boys back.
-He tries to make sure they do not leave, knowing that this will target them as victims of the entity Buughul, all the while becoming involved with Courtney himself.
+He becomes involved in standing up to protect her as her husband sends state troopers to take the boys back.
+He tries to make sure they do not leave, knowing that this will target them as victims of the entity Buughul.
+At the same time, he becomes involved with Courtney himself.
 As the ghost children pit the two boys against each other, inspiring them to kill, Courtney’s husband arrives and forces her and the boys to return with him.

-The Sinister series comes from Jason Blum’s Blumhouse production company who make a point of making their films on modest budget and in ways that allow them to spin them out as sequels – as they have successfully done with the Paranormal Activity series and other hits like Insidious (2010) and The Purge (2012), which are both now into their third entry.
+The Sinister series comes from Jason Blum’s Blumhouse production company who make a point of making their films on modest budget and in ways that allow them to spin them out as sequels – as they have successfully done with the Paranormal Activity series and other hits like Insidious (2010) and The Purge (2012).
 (See below for Blumhouse’s other films).
-The inevitable case comes with Sinister here.
+Sinister gets the treatment here.
 The problem for me when it comes to viewing Sinister as a franchise was that the original was such a shaky house of cards that it does not readily make for sequel material.

 The first film got past this by Scott Derrickson delivering some eerie and outlandish scares.
 Not the same can be said for Ciaran Foy’s work on the sequel.
 This feels about a generic and processed as horror becomes these days.
-There is the mild generation of scenes that might provide jumps to one or two people who have never seen many horror films before but the atmosphere is tiresomely tame for anybody else.
+There are some scenes that might provide jumps to one or two people who have never seen many horror films before but the atmosphere is tiresomely tame for anybody else.
 None of the outlandish novelty deaths on the 8mm films hold anything that has the impact that the opening scene in Sinister did.